 Best of the Rest

-What we like: A classic backpacking choice; surprisingly low weight for the comfort and support.
+What we like: A classic backpacking choice with a surprisingly low weight for the comfort and support.

 What we don’t: Not the toughest construction.

-The Lowa Renegade has the look and feel of a traditional hiking boot at an impressively low weight.
-Unlike the more aggressive and modern Quest above, the leather Renegade offers better isolation from the ground and feels more planted and sturdy.
+The Lowa Renegade has the look and feel of a traditional hiking boot at a relatively low weight.
+Unlike the more aggressive and modern Quest above, the Nubuck leather Renegade offers better isolation from the ground and feels more planted and sturdy.
 It does give up a little of the fun factor and performance fit of the Quest, but the tradeoff is worth it for those carrying a heavy pack or wanting more underfoot protection from rocky trails.
+The most recent Renegade iteration features a retooled upper to reduce pressure points, and an updated midsole and outsole for a boost in comfort and support.

-Lowa kept the weight down in part by moving some of the stabilizing duties to a very effective external polyurethane frame.
-This makes the Renegade perform like a true backpacking boot while weighing less than 2.5 pounds.
-Further, its leather upper is relatively thin, which saves ounces and reduces break-in time.
+Lowa kept the weight down in part by moving some of the stabilizing duties to a very effective external "Monowrap" polyurethane frame.
+This makes the Renegade perform like a true backpacking boot while weighing just over 2.5 pounds for the pair.
+Further, the leather upper is relatively thin, which saves ounces and reduces break-in time.
 The sacrifice of all this lightening is a lack of long-term durability—high-mileage users have reported needing a new pair nearly every year.
-But they keep coming back for the comfortable feel and the right balance of weight and support.
-And it’s easy to find a good fit as the Renegade is made in narrow, regular, and wide widths...
-Read in-depth review
+But many keep coming back for the comfortable feel and the right balance of weight and support.
+And it’s easy to find a good fit as the Renegade is made in regular and wide widths.
+Note: the new Renegade Evo is only available directly from Lowa or for REI members at the time of publishing...
+Read in-depth review (previous model)

-See the Men's Lowa Renegade See the Women's Lowa Renegade
+See the Men's Lowa Renegade Evo See the Women's Lowa Renegade Evo

 Weight: 2 lb.
 2.6 oz.

-What we like: Well built, extremely comfortable, and tough.
+What we like: Well built, extremely comfortable and tough, and competitively light.

-What we don't: Pricey and not quite as supportive as some of the heavier boots on this list.
+What we don't: Very pricey and not quite as supportive as some of the heavier boots on this list.

 When we think of Asolo, the first thing that comes to mind is a classic, leather hiking boot like their TPS 520 GV Evo.
-The sleeker and more modern Falcon GV, however, represents where hiking footwear clearly is headed: a little less weight and support than a traditional hiking boot, but with serious technical chops.
-We took the Falcon on and off trail over the course of a rugged trek in Patagonia and came away impressed.
-It's well built, extremely comfortable right out of the box, and can handle just about anything you can throw at it.
+The sleeker and more modern Falcon Evo GV, however, represents where hiking footwear clearly is headed: less weight and support than a traditional hiking boot but with serious technical chops.
+We recently took the updated Falcon Evo GV on and off trail over the course of a rugged trek in Patagonia and came away impressed.
+It's well built, extremely comfortable right out of the box, and can handle just about anything you throw at it.
+We honestly didn't feel like it needed any breaking-in period, as we experienced zero hotspots while logging significant miles in the backcountry.

-The biggest downside in choosing the Asolo Falcon GV is stability, which we would rate as moderate.
-If you're used to a high-cut boot with tons of support, the Falcon isn't it.
-But when laced up tight, we wore it backpacking with a relatively heavy load over all types of terrain from scree fields and glaciers to steep rocky passes with few issues.
-For those who don't need the ultimate levels of stability and want a lightweight and comfortable do-all boot for everything from day hiking to serious backpacking, we love the Falcon.
-Note: Asolo just released the updated Falcon Evo GV, which means you can snag the original Falcon for a good discount at the time of publishing...
+The lighter weight does come at a cost, however: The biggest downside in choosing the Asolo Falcon Evo GV is less stability and support.
+If you're used to a high-cut boot with tons of support, the Falcon isn't it—we found ourselves constantly wishing for a second eyelet and a smidge more height.
+Still, laced up tight, we wore it backpacking with a relatively heavy load over all types of terrain with few issues.
+Speaking of the laces: We did find that they tend to come untied easier than other models we've tested, so plan on double-knotting.
+At the end of the day, for those who don't need the ultimate levels of stability and want a lightweight and comfortable do-all boot for everything from day hiking to more serious backpacking, we love the Falcon Evo GV...
 Read in-depth review

-See the Men's Asolo Falcon GV See the Women's Asolo Falcon GV
+See the Men's Asolo Falcon Evo GV See the Women's Asolo Falcon Evo GV

 Weight: 1 lb.
 15.4 oz.